guynan/adjacency/README.md

 of course not a problem if you are inputting the data in manually through the interface provided.

+This software is released under the GNU GPL V3.
+License provided in `doc`

 ## Usage

 As I develop, I prefer to run compile the library and be able to run binaries